un0btanium/FactorioScript/README.md

 iron-ore = copper-ore
 ```

-You can use math expressions:
+You can use math operators (addition, subtraction, division, multiplication, modulo, power):

 ```FactorioScript
 iron-ore = 21 + 21